noorullahkarimi/docker-laravel-config-ready-dockerfile.yml/README.md

 after download, if you want to use artisn , the command be like:

 >  docker-compose run --rm artisan migrate

+### issue with docker
+Docker always have more usage of cpu and memory with no limited. if you want to reduce usage and make limite for that, the simplest way is limit the **WSL2** in your computer.
+At the first go to this path in your computer

+> C:\Users\<your computer name or root user>

+Make a file with name <code>.wslconfig</code>
+**NOTICE: exactly this name with dot at the first of name.** now put the config below in:

+> [wsl2]
+memory=2GB
+processors=2

+Choose your memory limit and cpu core for your **WSL2** it make limited and docker can not use more. of course we have different way but this one is one of them.
+**NOTICE** : if you reduce too much of cpu and memory maybe have some error.
+I wrote 1 core and 1 memory and get the **504-gatway time out**. if your computer when you work with docker make overheat, please disable the auto updater from **Docker Desktop** setting. also disable it from startup programs in task manager.

 ### final discuse
 if you see this project usefull, please put start on repository adn follow us .